Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #43 Hot Air Balloon Ride

-A Phoenix outdoor activity that gets rave reviews (but one we have yet to do, but have always enjoyed seeing from the ground) is taking a morning hot air balloon ride.
+A Phoenix outdoor activity that gets rave reviews (but one we have yet to do) is taking a hot air balloon ride.

-Floating above the Sonoran Desert in a colorful balloon is one of the romantic things to do in Phoenix – especially if you opt for a balloon ride with an included champagne breakfast.
+Floating above the Sonoran Desert is one of the romantic things to do in Phoenix.
+Especially if you opt for a balloon ride with an included champagne breakfast!

 #44 Saguaro Lake Kayaking and Paddle Boarding

-Saguaro Lake is stunningly beautiful – and kayaking or paddle boarding on Saguaro Lake is one of the best activities to do in Phoenix outdoors!
+Saguaro Lake is stunningly beautiful – and being out on the water is one of the best activities to do in Phoenix!

-Paddling through the mountainous landscapes and towering cactus is so peaceful that it’s almost surreal.
-Visitors should organize their kayak rental or Stand Up Paddle Board adventure in advance to ensure a spot (and get a free parking pass!).
+Paddling through the landscapes and past towering cactus is so peaceful that it’s almost surreal.
+Visitors can organize their own rental or join a Kayak Excursion.

 #45 Salt River Tubing

-The most popular tubing route can get a little rowdy on the weekend when the beer flows faster than the Salt River.
-Pack your own cooler and canned drinks (no glass!) – and bring a designated driver or book transportation!
+It can get a little rowdy on the weekend when the beer flows faster than the river.
+Pack your own cooler and canned drinks (no glass) – and bring a designated driver or book transportation!

 Phoenix visitors looking for a tubing experience that is a isn’t a party on the water should make reservations at Saguaro Lake Guest Ranch.